aayushsingh7/article-optimizer/README.md

 ---

-## Notes
+## 8. Notes

 * Designed specifically for BeyondChats article optimization
-* Scraping logic is domain‑aware and customizable
+* Scraping logic is domain-aware and customizable
 * LLM output is stored as structured, clean HTML